pivotal-cf/docs-aws-services/creating.html.md.erb.md

 ##<a id="overview"></a>Overview

-This topic describes how developers set up, operate, and scale Amazon Web Services (AWS) resources from Pivotal Cloud Foundry&reg; (PCF) by creating and managing service instances using the Service Broker for AWS.
+This topic describes how developers set up, operate, and scale Amazon Web Services (AWS) resources from Pivotal Cloud Foundry (PCF) by creating and managing service instances using the Service Broker for AWS.

 PCF operators must follow the instructions in the [Installing the Service Broker](installation.html) topic to install the Service Broker for AWS before developers can use it.
 During installation, operators configure which AWS services they want to make available to developers in the Services Marketplace.
 They can also set up pre-defined service plans with specific resource configurations and securely manage their AWS credentials.

 The current version of the Service Broker for AWS supports the following services:

 * RDS for PostgreSQL: Create and manage Amazon RDS database instances running several versions of PostgreSQL.
 * S3: Create and manage Amazon S3 buckets.
 * RDS for MySQL: Deploy scalable MySQL deployments in minutes.

 Developers create and manage service instances of the Service Broker for AWS through the cf CLI.
 Developers cannot use Apps Manager to create or manage instances of the Service Broker for AWS because it does not support the asynchronous provisioning capability of PCF.
 However, they can use Apps Manager to view service information in the Marketplace Services, including service plans and plan features.

 To perform the following procedures for creating and managing service instances, a developer must be logged in to the PCF deployment via the cf CLI.

 ##<a id="view"></a>View Services

 1. List available Marketplace Services with `cf marketplace` to show information about the Service Broker for AWS services `aws-rds-postgres` and `aws-s3`.
 <pre class="terminal">
     $ cf marketplace
     Getting services from marketplace in org system / space iaas-brokers as admin...
     OK
     service            plans                                  description
-    app-autoscaler     bronze, gold                           Scales bound applications in response to load
-    aws-rds-mysql      basic, standard, premium, enterprise   Create and manage AWS RDS MySQL deployments
-    aws-rds-postgres   basic, standard, premium, enterprise   Create and manage AWS RDS PostgreSQL deployments
-    aws-s3             standard                               Create and manage Amazon S3 buckets
+    app-autoscaler     bronze, gold                           Scales bound applications in response to load aws-rds-mysql      basic, standard, premium, enterprise   Create and manage AWS RDS MySQL deployments aws-rds-postgres   basic, standard, premium, enterprise   Create and manage AWS RDS PostgreSQL deployments aws-s3             standard                               Create and manage Amazon S3 buckets
 </pre>
 1. View descriptions for the plans of a service with `cf marketplace -s SERVICE`.
 <pre class="terminal">